xxyzz/WordDumb/README.md

   # choco install calibre
   ```

-- Install 64bit Python(optional if you only create Word Wise file)
+- Install 64bit Python and pip(optional if you only create Word Wise file)

   - Arch Linux